acts-project/acts/CONTRIBUTING.md

 The following section gives some advise on how to solve certain situations you may encounter during your development process.
 Many of these commands have the potential to loose uncommitted data.
 So please make sure that you understand what you are doing before running the receipes below.
 Also, this collection is non-exhaustive and alternative approaches exist.
 If you want to contribute to this list, please drop an email to [acts-developers@cern.ch](mailto:acts-developers@cern.ch).

-**Before doing anything**<br />
+**Before doing anything**
 In the rare event that you end up in a situation you do not know how to solve, get to a clean state of working copy and create a (backup) branch, then switch back to the original branch.
-If anything goes wrong, you can always checkout the backup branch and you are back to where you started.<br /><br />
+If anything goes wrong, you can always checkout the backup branch and you are back to where you started.
-**Modify the author of a commit**<br />
+**Modify the author of a commit**
 If your git client is not correctly set up on the machine you are working on, it may derive the committer name and email address from login and hostname information.
 In this case your commits are likely rejected by the CERN GitLab server.
 As a first step, you should correctly configure git on this machine as described above so that this problems does not appear again.
--  You are lucky and only need to fix the author of the latest commit.
-You can use `git commit --amend`:<br />
+a)  You are lucky and only need to fix the author of the latest commit.
+You can use `git commit --amend`:

     git commit --amend --no-edit --author "My Name <login@cern.ch>

-- You need to fix (several) commit(s) which are not the current head.
-You can use `git rebase`:<br />
+b) You need to fix (several) commit(s) which are not the current head.
+You can use `git rebase`:
-For the following it is assumed that all commits which need to be fixed are in the same branch &lt;BRANCH&gt;, and &lt;SHA&gt; is the hash of the earliest commit which needs to be corrected.<br />
+For the following it is assumed that all commits which need to be fixed are in the same branch &lt;BRANCH&gt;, and &lt;SHA&gt; is the hash of the earliest commit which needs to be corrected.

     git checkout <BRANCH>
     git rebase -i -p <SHA>^

-In the editor opened by the git rebase procedure, add the following line after each commit you want to fix:<br />
+In the editor opened by the git rebase procedure, add the following line after each commit you want to fix:

     exec git commit --amend --author="New Author Name <email@address.com>" -C HEAD

 Then continue with the usual rebase procedure.

-**Make a bugfix while working on a feature**<br />
+**Make a bugfix while working on a feature**
     During the developmen of a new feature you discover a bug which needs to be fixed.
 In order to not mix bug fix and feature development, the bug fix should happen in a different branch.
 The recommended procedure for handling this situation is the following:
 1. Get into a clean state of your working directory on your feature branche (either by commiting open changes or by stashing them).
 1. Checkout the branch the bugfix should be merged into (either _master_ or _release-X.Y.Z_) and get the most recent version.